Bifurcations of highly inclined near halo orbits using Moser regularization: Moser Regularization

 where $\phi^\tau$ denotes integration of the flow of $X_Q$ for time $\tau$, and $p$ is the projection to $(\xi_1, \xi_2, \xi_3, \eta_1, \eta_2)$ coordinates.
 The differential correction scheme is given by Newton's method as follows:

-We iterate until convergence, where a vector $X_i$ is considered to be a periodic orbit if $|F(X_i)| < 10^{-10}$.
+We iterate until convergence, where a vector $X_i$ is considered to be a periodic orbit if $|F(X_i)|$ is sufficiently small: we chose the threshold to be less than $10^{-10}$ for most computations, and switched to $10^{-30}$ for high-precision computations, which were needed for the investigation of touch-and-go bifurcations in Saturn--Enceladus.
 To compute the Jacobian matrix $DF$, we evaluate the linearized flow, as well as symbolically compute the derivatives of the dependent variables $\xi_0, \eta_0$ and $\eta_3$ with respect to the free variables.
 See Appendix~\ref{sec:df_derivation} for the details of this derivation.

 We describe the correction scheme for symmetric periodic orbits with respect to the reflection $r_y$ across the plane $y=0$; the formulation for the reflection $r_x$ across $x=0$ is analogous.
 For this symmetry, the fixed point locus is given by $q_2 = p_1 = p_3 = 0$, which in Moser coordinates corresponds to $\xi_1 = \xi_3 = \eta_0 = \eta_2 = 0$.
 We can therefore reduce the free variable vector to